 - your CV

-- a portfolio, if required
+- a portfolio, if required for creative courses

 - a research proposal, if required.